 In 1904 ward schools took on a third designation: To encourage students to study history, students were allowed to vote to name their school in honor of a person in Texas history.
 Thus, for example, the First Ward School/School No. 1 also became known as the “Crockett School.”
 To further complicate the nomenclature, a school also was sometimes known by the street it was on.

 This contemporary map shows where the nine ward schools were in 1899, all south of the Trinity River.
-Tomorrow we’ll begin to look at the early schools of each ward.
+Part 2 looks at the early schools of each ward.